 Release Date: 10 May 2018

-From 1 October 2018 all HMOs with five or more people living in them must have a council granted HMO licence.
-Currently, an HMO licence has only been required if the house is three or more storeys high.
+From 1 October 2018, all HMOs with five or more people living in them must have a council granted HMO licence.
+Currently, a HMO licence has only been required if the house is three or more storeys high.

 Landlords wishing to be granted an HMO licence will need to demonstrate to an Environmental Health Officer that the property meets all the required safety standards.
 The law change is designed to make sure that rented shared houses and flats are of a good standard and are safe to live in.